Biden, CEOs, biz leaders meet on COVID-19 vaccine mandates :: WRAL.com

 Biden announced the new mandate and several other steps last Thursday as part of a tougher effort by the administration to curb the surging delta variant of the coronavirus, which is responsible for sharp increase in U.S. infections, hospitalizations and deaths.

-Just over half of the U.S. population has been fully vaccinated against COVID-19, data show.
+Just over half, or 54%, of the U.S. population has been fully vaccinated against COVID-19, data show.

-Announcing the new steps last week, Biden sharply criticized the tens of millions of people who remain unvaccinated, despite the fact shots are free of charge and widely available.
+Announcing the new steps last week, Biden sharply criticized the tens of millions of people who remain unvaccinated, despite the fact that the shots are free of charge and widely available.

 “We’ve been patient.
 But our patience is wearing thin, and your refusal has cost all of us,” Biden said.